initialed85/fred/README.md

 - [DONE] Fix jobs stuck in "Running" when tasks are all "Errored"
 - [TODO] Fix anything to do with orphaned containers
 - [TODO] Fix anything to do with outputs or executions stuck in "Running" (some sort of cleanup for hard kills)
-- [TODO] Ensure job executor gracefully waits for Docker (for Kubernetes Docker-in-Docker)
+- [DONE] Ensure job executor gracefully waits for Docker (for Kubernetes Docker-in-Docker)
 - [TODO] Add some timestamps to the various states etc
 - [DONE] Add timestamps to the log output
 - [TODO] Have a streaming WebSocket for the logs